jpdjere/Interviews/Networking.md

 # TCP/IP

-**TCP/IP**, which stands for **Transmission Control Protocol/Internet Protocol** is a group of guidelines according to which netowrk devices are connected via the internet.
+**TCP/IP**, which stands for **Transmission Control Protocol/Internet Protocol** is a group of guidelines according to which network devices are connected via the internet.
 This protocol determines the means by which data is transferred over the internet.

 ## What do TCP and IP do?